CottageFox/CottageFox.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Conclusions

-The power budget has helped me to estimate power
+The power budget has helped me to estimate how much power my system needs.
+With a 9V wall power supply with 5A, connected to a voltage regulator that outputs 5V and 1.5A I have enough power for all of my components.
+I came to the conclusion that there is plenty of power to spare to add more components if need be.

 ## Resouces